raspberrypi/linux/Documentation/userspace-api/media/v4l/ext-ctrls-image-source.rst

     The unit cell consists of the whole area of the pixel, sensitive and non-sensitive.
     This control is required for automatic calibration of sensors/cameras.

+``V4L2_CID_NOTIFY_GAIN_RED (integer)``
+    Notify the sensor what gain will be applied to red pixels by the subsequent processing (such as by an ISP).
+The sensor is merely informed of this value in case it performs processing that requires it, but it is not applied to the output pixels themselves.
+The units are determined by the sensor driver.

+``V4L2_CID_NOTIFY_GAIN_GREENR (integer)``
+    Notify the sensor what gain will be applied to green pixels (on red rows) by subsequent processing (such as by an ISP).
+The sensor is merely informed of this value in case it performs processing that requires it, but it is not applied to the output pixels themselves.
+The units are determined by the sensor driver.

+``V4L2_CID_NOTIFY_GAIN_BLUE (integer)``
+    Notify the sensor what gain will be applied to blue pixels by the subsequent processing (such as by an ISP).
+The sensor is merely informed of this value in case it performs processing that requires it, but it is not applied to the output pixels themselves.
+The units are determined by the sensor driver.

+``V4L2_CID_NOTIFY_GAIN_GREENB (integer)``
+    Notify the sensor what gain will be applied to green pixels (on blue rows) by subsequent processing (such as by an ISP).
+The sensor is merely informed of this value in case it performs processing that requires it, but it is not applied to the output pixels themselves.
+The units are determined by the sensor driver.